nfriedly/nfriedly.com/src/documents/projects/0230-duck-duck-go-google-suggest-opensearch-plugin.html.md

 It also supports encrypted searches, and has a proxy built with node.js that corrects !bang's that Google removes from it's suggestions.

-The proxy originally sat behind a high-performance Nginx server, but has since been moved to heroku.
+The proxy originally sat behind a high-performance Nginx server, but has since been moved to Heroku.

 Open Source: https://github.com/nfriedly/node-bang-suggest